 If we decide to impose a charge, we will give you a written estimate that includes how it was calculated.
-Where the estimated charge is between $20 and $100 we may ask you to pay a $20 deposit, and where the estimated charge exceeds $100 we may ask you to pay a 25% deposit before we process your request.
+Where the estimated charge is between $20 and $100 we might ask you to pay a $20 deposit.
+Where the estimated charge exceeds $100 we might ask you to pay a 25% deposit before we process your request.

 You can ask for the charge to be waived or reduced for any reason, including financial hardship or on the grounds of public interest.
-If you make such a request, you should explain your reasons and you may need to provide some evidence.
+If you make such a request, you should explain your reasons and you might need to provide evidence.

 A third party who disagrees with our decision to give you documents containing information about them can also ask for our decision to be reviewed.